Hydrodynamic interactions in a binary-mixture colloidal monolayer

-The existence of a variational formulation like expressed by \eqs{eq:functionalFormulation} is not possible as long as direct interactions between the particles is considered.
+The existence of a variational formulation like expressed by \eqs{eq:functionalFormulation} is not possible as soon as direct interactions between the particles are considered.
 In the generic case, the induced flow~(\ref{eq:flow}) can be written as

 where the thermodynamic force density $\mathbf{f}(\br)$ acting on the particles can be expressed in the local equilibrium approximation as